 The Ranked Choice Voting Local Options bill had its first 2019 hearing on Wednesday, February 20 with the House Subcommittee on Elections.
 It was subsequently laid over for inclusion in the Government Operations omnibus bill.

 FairVote Minnesota supports passage of modest, sensible, and straightforward legislation that would make Ranked Choice Voting an option for cities that wish to innovate.
-We are working with legislators to pass our Local Options bill, which will make it easier for efficiency-conscious communities to switch to Ranked Choice Voting if they wish.
+We are working with legislators to pass our Local Options bill, which will make it easier for all local jurisdictions to adopt Ranked Choice Voting if they wish.

 - The local options bill would give any city, school district, etc., the right to use RCV if they wish, without having to ask the Legislature permission.